 - Develop a clear and transparent messaging strategy.

-- Consider creating authorised/exclusive partner programs.
+- Consider creating authorized/exclusive partner programs.

 - Enforce a minimum advertised price (MAP) agreement and closely monitor your channels.

-Clean up your marketplace product catalogue
+Clean up your marketplace product catalog

 - Include key content fields like titles, descriptions, images, bullets, specs, pricing and keywords.